Urwa9550/DevsNetwrokingApp-NodeJs/readme.md

 ## ~~~~~~~~~~~~~~~~~~Practice ~~~~~~~~~~~~~~~~~~
-- Create a free cluster on MongoDB official website (Hongo Atlas)
+- Create a free cluster on MongoDB official website (Mongo Atlas)

 Install mongoose Library

-Connect your application to the Batabase "Connection-url"/devTinder
+Connect your application to the Database "Connection-url"/devTinder

 Call the connectDB function and connect to database before starting application on 7777